“I wish there was a way to know you were in the good old days before you actually left them.”

 Where They Ate—The Birth of American Fast Food

 It’s hard to imagine a world without McDonald’s off every exit.

-But unless Grandma is younger than 75, it’s likely she never heard of one till she was in her teens.
-Almost twenties if she’s 80.
+But unless Grandma is younger than 75, it’s likely she never heard of one till she was in her teens, or her twenties, if she’s 80.